March 25 & 26

 Do you know of a group of children or teenagers who might be interested in attending a course in your area?
 One-day Anapana courses for children or teens often take place at churches, schools, libraries, etc...
 For information about arranging a course, please email the Children and Teen Course coordinator.

-If you would like to get email notices about future courses, you can subscribe by sending a blank message to the Children and Teens Course Announcement list.
+If you would like to get email announcements about children and teens courses offered in your area, you can subscribe by filling out a short form at: Children and Teens Course Announcements.